anna-hope/signify/README.md

 # signify
-A program to find the morphological signatures in prefixing languages
+A program to find morphological signatures in prefixing languages